-In September 2018, the annual meeting of the Canadian Conflict of Interest Network ("CCOIN") took place in St. John's, hosted by the Commissioner for Newfoundland and Labrador.
+In September 2019, the annual meeting of the Canadian Conflict of Interest Network ("CCOIN") took place in Regina, hosted by the Commissioner for Saskatchewan.

 CCOIN brings together all of the federal, provincial and territorial conflict of interest commissioners.
 The annual meeting provides an excellent opportunity to meet the other commissioners, to learn how other jurisdictions are dealing with common and emerging issues, and builds relationships that are regularly used to help individual commissioners address issues which arise in their respective jurisdictions.
+At the conference, I made a presentation about the operation of solicitor-client and other legal privilege in the context of the work under the Commissioners' varying legal regimes.
 In short, CCOIN is a very important organization for sharing knowledge and mutual support among the Canadian conflict of interest commissioners.